hashicorp/terraform-provider-aws/website/docs/r/secretsmanager_secret.html.markdown

 The following arguments are supported:

 * `description` - (Optional) Description of the secret.
-* `kms_key_id` - (Optional) ARN or Id of the AWS KMS customer master key (CMK) to be used to encrypt the secret values in the versions stored in this secret.
-If you don't specify this value, then Secrets Manager defaults to using the AWS account's default CMK (the one named `aws/secretsmanager`).
-If the default KMS CMK with that name doesn't yet exist, then AWS Secrets Manager creates it for you automatically the first time.
+* `kms_key_id` - (Optional) ARN or Id of the AWS KMS key to be used to encrypt the secret values in the versions stored in this secret.
+If you don't specify this value, then Secrets Manager defaults to using the AWS account's default KMS key (the one named `aws/secretsmanager`).
+If the default KMS key with that name doesn't yet exist, then AWS Secrets Manager creates it for you automatically the first time.
 * `name_prefix` - (Optional) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `name` - (Optional) Friendly name of the new secret.
 The secret name can consist of uppercase letters, lowercase letters, digits, and any of the following characters: `/_+=.@-` Conflicts with `name_prefix`.
 * `policy` - (Optional) Valid JSON document representing a [resource policy](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_resource-based-policies.html).
 For more information about building AWS IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](https://learn.hashicorp.com/terraform/aws/iam-policy).
 Removing `policy` from your configuration or setting `policy` to null or an empty string (i.e., `policy = ""`) _will not_ delete the policy since it could have been set by `aws_secretsmanager_secret_policy`.
 To delete the `policy`, set it to `"{}"` (an empty JSON document).